postincredible/Instructions/Downloading EGA data using Aspera.md

     ```
     cd /your/desired/directory
+    export PATH=$PATH:~/.aspera/connect/bin/
     ```

+    Make sure run the export command to make ascp executable before submit the `.sh` script

-    2.2 Create a 'download.sh' file in your desired directory with following code
+    2.2 Create a `download.sh` file in your desired directory with following code

     ```
     #!/bin/bash